revel/revel.github.io/manual/concepts.md

 Revel allows the developer to build their own [Server Engine](server-engine.html).
 It comes with Go's http.Server out of the box which works great for building up your project.
 However in production you may need more control so you can replace it (see modules/serverengine/fasthttp) or extend it (see modules/serverengine/newrelic).
-You can expect

 Revel's Server Engine can handle multiple go-routine (lightweight thread) to process each incoming request.
 The implication is that